r-lib/devtools/README.md

 or `remotes::install_github()` vs `devtools::install_github()`.

-However for day to day development we recommend you continue to use `library(devtools)` to quickly load all needed deveolpment tools, just like `library(tidyverse)` quickly loads all the tools nessesary for data exploration and vizualization.
+However for day to day development we recommend you continue to use `library(devtools)` to quickly load all needed development tools, just like `library(tidyverse)` quickly loads all the tools necessary for data exploration and visualization.

 ## Code of conduct